Decoding Temporal Relationships with DynCRep

 , provide insights into the temporal evolution of community memberships.

-To further our understanding, we can compare the inferred community memberships with the ground truth data used to train the model.
-This comparison is facilitated by constructing an overall membership matrix, which contains the community clustering patterns of nodes at each timestep.
+To further our understanding, we can compare the inferred expected adjacency tensor with the input data used to train the model.

 from probinet.evaluation.expectation_computation import (